Looted Antiquities From Syria And Iraq Are Being Sold On Facebook

-Professor Amr al-Azm, an archaeologist who fled Syria and currently works at Shawnee State University in Ohio, has spent the past twenty four months painstakingly going through hundreds of Facebook groups on a mission to find hundreds of historical artifacts that have gone missing in Iraq and Syria.
+Professor Amr al-Azm, an archaeologist who fled Syria and currently works at Shawnee State University in Ohio, has spent the past 24 months painstakingly going through hundreds of Facebook groups on a mission to find hundreds of historical artifacts that have gone missing in Iraq and Syria.

 The professor shared his depressing findings — which included artifact trafficking, looting missions, and stolen item requests — in a report with BBC News.